-2.2 CTGDs dedicated proof procedures
+2.2 Dedicated Proof Procedures for CTGDs

-In [8], the authors propose two bottom-up chase over CTGDs.
+The authors of [6] propose two bottom-up chase over CTGDs.
 Their paper addresses the implication problem, that is, given a collection of CTGDs F, and a single CTGD g, determine whether in every database state where F is satisfied, it is also the case that g is satisfied.
 The chase proves if F logically implies g, stated briefly as $F \vDash g$.

 The operational nature of these proof procedures is based on the concept of tuple (a grounded atom, with no variables).
-Basic outline of such procedures is based on [11] with the adjunction of constraints: hypothesize the existence of some tuples in the relations such that the antecedent l of g is satisfied, treat F as defining a closure operator generating tuples F(l).
+Basic outline of such procedures is based on [9] with the adjunction of constraints: hypothesize the existence of some tuples in the relations such that the antecedent l of g is satisfied, treat F as defining a closure operator generating tuples F(l).
 On each computation step of F(l), the following condition is tested:

-- if F(l) contains a copy of r, infer $F \vDash g$ (termination case one),
+- if F(l) contains a copy of r, infer $F \vDash g$,

-- if F(l) contains an inconsistency produced by constraints, infer $F \vDash g$ vacuously (termination case two),

-- if F(l) does not contain a copy of r, infer $F \nvDash g$ (termination case three).
+- if F(l) contains an inconsistency produced by constraints, infer $F \vDash g$ vacuously, - if F(l) does not contain a copy of r, infer $F \nvDash g$.

 The CTGDs implication problem is semi-decidable: the procedures may run forever.
 As each basic step is producing new facts through implication, we can practically bound up the number of successively applied CTGDs (e.g. to avoid circular generating facts leading to infinite loop), but it is unsound and must be reserved for implementation purpose.
-Constraints are quite interesting when used jointly with existential quantifiers because they permit a more precise definition of such partially known facts (e.g., if a role is granted read-access, then another role is granted write-access.
+However, there exist decidability results for specific subclasses of CTGDs.
+For example, the chase is decidable for Full-TGDs, TGDs without existentially quantified variable [9].